3 Reasons Why You Shouldn't Marry for Love Alone

 Those who don’t marry for love in our culture are considered unlucky, suspect, manipulative, exploitative, and bad.
 We feel they are either doing something wrong or there is something wrong with them.
 It makes us feel everything from sympathy to contempt for these folks because most of us were taught that love is the only “right” reason to tie the knot.

 But if you really think about it, love is a luxury.
 When you marry for love, it generally means you have all—or at least most—of your other needs met (like food, shelter, warmth, etc).
-That may explain why those with fewer financial resources also have lower marriage rates: If you’re worried about your survival or safety, you’re not going to be focusing on finding the man or woman of your dreams—unless of course this dream person is your ticket out of your terrible home life, dreary financial picture or scary “singledom.”
+That may explain why those with fewer financial resources also have lower marriage rates: If you’re worried about your survival or safety, you’re not going to be focusing on finding the man or woman of your dreams—unless, of course, this dream person is your ticket out of your terrible home life, dreary financial picture or scary “singledom.”

-Procreation has always been a factor in why people married, but up until about about 200 years ago, people in the West married more for political or financial gain than for love.
+Procreation has always been a factor in why people married, but up until about 200 years ago, people in the West married more for political or financial gain than for love.
 The Victorian Era and the Industrial Revolution created two important changes in how people lived: Romance became all the rage and technological advances made life much easier.
 Prior to these developments, divorce was incredibly rare but when love entered the picture as the reason to marry, dissolutions became more commonplace.

 Women’s rights, no-fault divorce laws, and a greater emphasis on the pursuit of personal happiness in the 1970s opened the door to more choice and, therefore, more divorce.
 Dissolution rates spiked up to 50 percent (up from 11 percent in the 1950s) and have not changed much in the last 50 years.